• Skip to main content

 August 30, 2022 by Chelsea Findling Leave a Comment

-There are so many things to do but if you’re looking for hiking trails in the Fort McMurray region, I’ve narrowed it down to four places to explore.
-Two of the hikes north of the city are loops with less maintained trails but beautiful areas nevertheless.
-In the city, the one-directional trails are gorgeous for an afternoon of hiking with wide open spaces to see your surroundings.
-If you’re looking for less touristy places to hike, the trails outside the city will provide just that.
-In Fort McMurray, it’s busier with people but not immensely crowded and feels nice to get outside.
+If you’re looking for hiking trails in the Fort McMurray region, I’ve narrowed it down to four places to explore.
+Two of the hikes north of the city are loops with less-maintained trails but beautiful areas nevertheless.
+In the city, the one-directional trails are gorgeous for an afternoon of hiking, with wide-open spaces to take in your surroundings.
+The trails outside the city will provide less touristy places to hike.
+In Fort McMurray, it’s busier with walkers, but not immensely crowded, and it feels nice to get outside.

 Table of Contents